Quantum Field Theories on Algebraic Curves. I. Additive bosons: Introduction

-In Section \ref{A-functions} we also introduce the algebraic notion of additive multi-valued functions on $X$.
-By definition, the $k$-vector space of additive multi-valued functions is a subspace $\mathcal{A}(X)$ of the adele ring $\A_X$ satisfying $F\subset \mathcal{A}(X)$ and $d\mathcal{A}(X)\subset \Omega^1_{F/k}$, and the additional property that if $a\in\mathcal{A}(X)$ is such that $da=df$ for some $f\in F$, then $a-f=c\in k$.
-The main result of the integral calculus for differentials of the second kind with zero $a$-periods is explicit construction of the vector space $\mathcal{A}(X,D)$ in Example \ref{Additive}, which plays a fundamental role for the theory of additive bosons.
-It is parametrized by the choice of the degree $g$ non-special divisor $D=P_1 + \dots + P_g$ on $X$, the uniformizers $t_{i}$ at the points $P_{i}$, and the solutions in $\A_{X}$ of the equations $d\eta_i = \omega_i$ (with any fixed choice of local additive constants).
-It is defined by
+In Section \ref{A-functions} we also introduce an algebraic notion of additive multi-valued functions on $X$.
+By definition, the $k$-vector space of additive multi-valued functions is a subspace $\mathcal{A}(X)$ of the ad\`{e}le ring $\A_X$ satisfying $F\subset \mathcal{A}(X)$ and $d\mathcal{A}(X)\subset \Omega^1_{F/k}$ and the additional condition that if $a\in\mathcal{A}(X)$ and $da=0$, then $a=c\in k$.
+The main result of the integral calculus for differentials of the second kind with zero $a$-periods is the explicit construction of the vector space $\mathcal{A}(X,D)$ in Example \ref{Additive}.
+This space plays a fundamental role in the theory of additive bosons.
+It is parametrized by the choices of a non-special divisor $D=P_1 + \dots + P_g$ of degree $g$ on $X$, local uniformizers $t_{i}$ at the points $P_{i}$ and solutions of the equations $d\eta_i = \omega_i$ in $\A_{X}$ (with any fixed choice of the local additive constants).
+It is defined as